-"I think Great Britain is very illnatured and very mean," observed Christian, who had genevery mean," observed Christian, who had generally something to say on every subject that was discussed in his presence.
+"I think Great Britain is very ill-natured and very mean," observed Christian, who had generally something to say on every subject that was discussed in his presence.
 "I think I shall call her Little Britain, from this time.
 But, Heins, what will you do with all the things you have bought, as you told me, in Asia and America, and in France and Italy?
-You must send back your cinnamon to Ceylon, and - O, but I forgot that other people may buy them, though the English will not.
+You must send back your cinnamon to Ceylon, and-O, but I forgot that other people may buy them, though the English will not.
 But I hope you have not bought too much for the present number of your customers.
-There is another large ship coming from one of the American islands, I heard -."
+There is another large ship coming from one of the American islands, I heard-".